How to Teach Long Division: Tips and Techniques

 Step 2.
 Make your first division steps

 What to do if there is a problem here?
-It may happen that the first digit of a divisor is smaller than a dividend.
+It may happen that the first digit of a divisor is smaller than the dividend.
 In this case, just use the first two digits of a divisor and write down your result.

 Example: You have to divide 146 by 2.
 In this example, 1 is less than 2, so you should use 14 as a divisor, divide it by 2, and get 7 as the result.